-#BOSSIPSounds Caresha’s Crony Saucy Santana Drops ‘Imma Celebrity’ Mixtape
+#BOSSIPSounds JT & Caresha’s Crony Saucy Santana Drops ‘Imma Celebrity’ Mixtape

 What’s big, sweetie?

-Remember when we told you about Saucy Santana, the Florida rapper/friend to City Girl Caresha who was shot in Miami?
+Remember when we told you about Saucy Santana, the Florida rapper/friend to the City Girls who was shot in Miami?
 Well, Santana who’s also a social media sensation dropped a new project aptly titled “Imma Celebrity.”

 The album includes his breakout hit “Material Girl” as well as “You Can’t Kill Me,”, Santana’s response to the shooting incident.